 Visualising Sound Waves

-Visualising Sound Waves considers sound as visual perception.
+Visualising Sound Waves explores sound waves’ visual patterns

 Visualising Sound Waves, 2018, acrylic on latex sheets 33 x 33 cm